Neptune™ Krill Oil – Heart and Brain Health

 Neptune™ Krill Oil is sourced from Antarctic Krill it has superior bioavailability and is also validated for safety and long-term stability.
 Krill Oil offers a significant source of unique phospholipids, rich in antioxidants and the two essential Omega3 fatty acids, EPA and DHA, which are easier for the body to absorb than ﬁsh oils.
 It is also an excellent source of Choline and Astaxanthin.

 What is krill?

-Krill designates all deep water marine plankton crustacean species.
+Krill designates all deepwater marine plankton crustacean species.
 It looks like miniature shrimp, ranging between one and six centimetres in length.
-There is 85 species represents the planet’s most abundant animal biomass found in banks that may likely extend over several square kilometres.
-Hence Antarctic Ocean is very rich with of Krill it is our source of krill.
+There are 85 species represents the planet’s most abundant animal biomass found in banks that may likely extend over several square kilometres.
+Hence the Antarctic Ocean is very rich with of Krill it is our source of krill.

 Because the Krill Oil is clean, pure and doesn’t contain dangerous levels of mercury or lead, doesn’t go rancid quickly and has a clean, fresh taste.
 Made from hearty krill, shrimp-like crustaceans that thrive in the harsh Antarctic waters, Krill Oil is the only product to contain phospholipids specially integrated with omega-3 essential fatty acids.